JamesHawkinss/JamesHawkinss/README.md

 I'm James, a teenager from England.
 I love to code, and enjoy spending time online.

-- 🌱 I enjoy coding in Javascript (specifically Node.js), which is what I'm currently learning.
+- 🌱 I enjoy coding in Javascript (specifically Node.js)
 - 📫 How to reach me: `James.#1010` on Discord
 - ⚡ Fun fact: I play the concertina!